First aid in hypoglycemia

 Keep in mind that the child should not eat solid foods if they still have nausea.
 If this is the case, it is better to wait until he/she recovers.
 Then, a good option, may be to give something liquid like a juice.
 And if the child does not vomit, then he/she can consume the slow-absorption carbohydrates.

-It is recommended that someone who has been present during the seizure stays in the hospital whilst the child is being treated.
+It is recommended that someone who has been present during the seizure stays in the hospital while the child is being treated.
 For health workers, it may be useful to know when and how the seizure began, as well as how the child moved during the seizure.

 Treatment in the hospital is not always necessary since the behaviour in a hypoglycemia is different in each child.